 One of fashion's best-known photographers, Mario Testino was born in 1954 in Lima, Peru.
 He arrived in London in 1976, taking a flat in an abandoned hospital near Trafalgar Square.
-He began his career selling portfolios for £25 including hair and make-up, to aspiring models, eventually becoming one of the industry's more sought-after photographers.
+He began his career selling portfolios for £25 including hair and makeup, to aspiring models, eventually becoming one of the industry's more sought-after photographers.
 Along with his editorial work, which was regularly featured in Vogue and Vanity Fair, the photographer was often called upon to shoot advertising campaigns for many of fashion’s most important brands including Burberry, Gucci, Dolce & Gabbana and Versace.
-In 2017 Testino’s day rate is believed to exceed $250,000.
+In 2017 Testino’s day rate was believed to exceed $250,000.

 As a portrait photographer he has captured some of the world’s most captivating individuals, often at intimate stages of their lives.
 For example, it was Testino who shot Prince William and Catherine Duchess of Cambridge’s engagement photo.
 The photographer has also shot Diana, Princess of Wales, and was asked by Kate Moss to photograph her wedding.

 2012 saw the opening of MATE, Asociación Mario Testino, a cultural institution in his home of Lima, Peru, which carries his name with a mission to promote culture to both local and international audiences through artistic programmes.
-He has recently established a creative agency both in London and Sao Paulo, Brazil, in order to channel his 30 years of success and experience in the business of building and developing brand names in the luxury market.
+In 2007, he established his own creative agency, Mariotestino+, with locations both in London and Sao Paulo, Brazil, in order to channel his 30 years of success and experience in the business of developing brand names in the luxury market.
 By 2018, Testino shuttered his New York office in light of the recent allegations.